woheller69/browser/README.md

 - Allow microphone access
 - Download images.
 This allows to save data, when not connected to WIFI.
 If WIFI is available images will always be loaded.

+### Greasemonkey style scripts

+FREE Browser supports simple user scripts in Greasemonkey style.
+The following tags:
+- @match
+- @run-at
+- @name

+@run-at:
+If defined as "document-start" scripts run in onPageStarted() of Android WebView, otherwise scripts run in onPageFinished.

+Other tags are **NOT** supported at the moment, e.g.
+- @include
+- @exclude
+- @grant
+- @required